Christine King Farris, sister of Martin Luther King Jr, dies aged 95 | Education

 Christine King Farris, sister of Martin Luther King Jr, dies aged 95

-She went on to become a Spelman educator, and director of the Learning Resources Center until she retired in 2014.
+She went on to become an educator, and director of the Learning Resources Center at Spelman until her retirement in 2014.
 She was married to Isaac Newton Farris Sr for 57 years until his death in 2017.

 Willie Christine King was born on September 11, 1927, in Atlanta.
 She earned a bachelor's degree in economics from Spelman College in 1948 and later attended New York's Columbia University, where she earned two master's degrees in education.
-She went on to become a Spelman educator, and director of the Learning Resources Center until she retired in 2014.
+She went on to become an educator, and director of the Learning Resources Center at Spelman until her retirement in 2014.

 She was married to Isaac Newton Farris Sr for 57 years until his death in 2017.
 The couple had two children, Isaac Newton Farris Jr and Angela Farris Watkins.
 In 2003, she published a memoir on her childhood and upbringing with her brother.